-A logo is the brand identity of a company which represents the core values of business and puts across the core message of its brand.
+A logo is the brand identity of a company that represents the core values of the business and puts across the core message of its brand.
 History has witnessed some of the best logo designs that still turn heads.
 But there are also logos that got more popularity after a redesign.

 In the previous article on logo design, we discussed the best logo designs in the apparel industry, including the custom patches of big brands like Levi’s and Chanel.
 In this article, we will be taking a look into the best logo redesigns in recent past.